 Consider getting a basket style muzzle, he won’t like it and you will have to be with him when it’s on.

 Maybe give him one bite of kibble afterwards as a reward, and praise him for being good.

 Also he must be removed from the kitchen when food is being prepared, at least by a gate.

 I have never used a trainer, I suspect they will just tell you what I did plus they are expensive.

-- This reply was modified 4 months ago by anon101.
+- This reply was modified 6 months, 1 week ago by anonymous.

 PS: Ignore the whining, barking, begging, and the sad eyes.
 HE IS NOT STARVING.